ScottLogic/blog/_posts/2025-03-05-intersection-and-union-types-with-java-and-scala.md

 ### Next time

-Next time we will look at what  __Higher Kinded Types__ bring to the type system and our toolbox of programming techniques.
+Next time we will look start to look at the more functional side of the type system and examining how __Functors__ and __Monads__ can make software more robust.